 These Design Diaries are among the most popular of the things I wrote, but they are also the biggest, hardest, and most time-consuming to create.
 I was thrilled to be able to really take some time to write and develop this particular entry over a few weeks, thanks to your kind support!
 If you want to help me keep producing these Design Diaries, I encourage you to join my Patreon.
 Just a few dollars a month can make the difference between me having the time to tackle these larger, in-depth design articles, and sticking to shorter, simpler topics.

-Posted on January 20, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged 5e, Class Options, d20 Design Diary, Development, Game Design, gaming, Geekery, Gen Con, Master Class, Pathfinder, Pathfinder Second Edition Core Rulebook., Starfinder, Work.
+Posted on January 20, 2020, in Game Design, Pathfinder Development, Starfinder Development and tagged 5e, Class Options, d20 Design Diary, Development, Game Design, gaming, Geekery, Gen Con, Master Class, Pathfinder First Edition, Pathfinder Second Edition, Starfinder, Work.
 Bookmark the permalink.
 Leave a comment.